mouhammad-abdoh/Kubernetes-Learning-Challenge/01-pod-basics/README.md

 - [ ] Use port forwarding to access Pod services
 - [ ] Understand Pod lifecycle states
 - [ ] Create multi-container Pods
+- [ ] Understand Pod networking and communication
+- [ ] Work with Pod labels and annotations
+- [ ] Set resource requests and limits

 ---